Appetite Hormones Affect the Body After Weight Loss Leading to Weight Regain

 Insulin

 • Insulin is a hormone made in the pancreas, responsible for allowing sugar to enter cells to be used as energy.
 Without insulin, the body would be unable to fuel itself.
-Insulin also helps let the body know when to stop eating
+Insulin also lets the body know when to stop eating

 • After losing weight by limiting calories, insulin levels may be lower which can contribute to increased hunger and lead to weight regain